jtao1/idol_game/readme.txt

 TODO list:

-stealing idols that have editions (check edge cases)

 "help" command (essentially a command list)

 give players a choice on whether they want to steal a duplicate idol or not?

-idol variants
 perks
 upgrade minigame (endgame feature, can be bought for $2 after all DR's finished)